mrGrigg/map-editor/README.md

 Tile based map editor using backbone.js and coffee-script.

-Right now everything's saved in local storage.
+Currently everything's saved in local storage.
 I also don't think you'll have much luck running this outside of Chrome right now.

 Mostly for my reference, this is the coffee command to compile and monitor the project:
 `coffee -o public/js/ -cw public/src/`